lljk/baseball_scorecard/readme.txt

   I've noticed that this works best for recent games, as not all of the data necessary to generate the scorecards is available for older games - for example, I tried creating cards for the 2004 ALCS game 7 for the screenshot (being a Red Sox fan,) and it didn't work :(  - Had to go back a couple of weeks to find a game that we won instead!

-  So i guess that's about it...
+  So I guess that's about it...
 I've still got some work to do on the thing, but hopefully it'll mostly work!

   Go Shoes...
   Go Sox!!!